-What would happen if we didn't feed our body the right kinds of foods?
-The liver would no longer have all the tools it needs to detoxify.
+What would happen if we interfered with the instructions from the nervous system to the liver?
+The liver would no longer have the ability to detoxify.
 What would an impaired detoxification process look like?
 Other organs will start to suffer as toxins build up.
-Toxins buildup and deposit in the heart, pancreas, colon, the liver itself, and other organ systems.
+For example, toxins buildup and deposit in the heart, pancreas, colon, the liver itself, and other organ systems.

-How convinced are you that nutrition can help our liver detox more efficiently?
-Perhaps a closer look at just how the liver detoxifies our bodies can help us appreciate the role of nutrition even more!
+How convinced are you that the nervous system is an essential part of the detoxification process in the body?
+Perhaps a closer look at just how the liver detoxifies our bodies can help us appreciate the role of the nervous system even more!

 Detoxification is not just one simple reaction.
 There are two very complex stages of liver detoxification--Phase I and Phase II--each involving multiple reactions and families of enzymes.

 Wrong.
-You may have noticed the word "oxidation" in that process.
+You may have noticed the word "oxidize" in that process.
 Wait, isn't oxidation harmful for our bodies?

 Yes, indeed.
+That’s what all the hype is for about taking antioxidants.
 The oxidation that occurs during Phase I actually generates free radicals that can cause damage to our cells and tissues.
 So, we fix one thing and hurt another?
 Well, this is where our diets come in.
-If our diets provide enough antioxidants, the free radicals generated during PHASE I can be quenched.
+If our diets provide enough antioxidants, the free radicals generated during PHASE I can be eliminated.
 In our DETOX FOODS list, you'll find several sources of beta-carotene, vitamin E, and selenium--essential antioxidants to support your liver detox system.

-Other nutrients that your body needs to carry out PHASE I include niacin, magnesium, iron, riboflavin, as well as indoles.
+Other nutrients that your body needs to carry out PHASE I include niacin, magnesium, iron, and riboflavin.
 You'll find food sources of these nutrients in our DETOX FOODS list as well.

 Thankfully, with adequate antioxidant supply, Phase II does a great job of quenching free radicals from Phase I. Of course, like Phase I, you need to supply your body with enough antioxidants to keep Phase II going.

 What exactly does Phase II do?
-While Phase I will oxidize a toxin to transform it, Phase II will attach a molecule to the toxin to transform it.
+While Phase I will oxidize (add oxygen to) a toxin to transform it, Phase II will attach a molecule to the toxin to transform it.

 One antioxidant that Phase II relies heavily on is glutathione--the mother of all antioxidants.
 Make sure to look for food sources of glutathione in our DETOX FOODS list.